OIAAA 3rd Strategic Plan

 Risk Management:

-• Provide evidence of cautionary statement provisions shared with parents and students (per sport)- Click HERE for example of a Cautionary Statement
+• Provide evidence of sport specific cautionary statement provisions shared with parents and students – FinalForms

 • Emergency Action Plan.
 Including all site-specific sport venues.

-• Describe protocols currently in place to assess atmospheric (heat, humidity) and severe weather (lightening) emergencies for athletic teams. —- Fourteen Legal Duties Facilities and Inspection Report
+• Describe protocols currently in place to assess atmospheric (heat, humidity) and severe weather (lightning) emergencies for athletic teams. —- Fourteen Legal Duties and Facilities Inspection Report

 Access/Equity: